7th Annual ESHE Meeting - 21-23 September, 2017 - Leiden, Netherlands

 Abstract submission is now closed.

 All posters must be in A1 Portrait format.
 Landscape format will not be accepted due to space requirements.
-Presenters are expected to print and bring their poster with them to the meeting.
+Presenters are expected to print and bring their poster with them to the meeting and display them before the first poster session.
 Presenters are responsible for hanging their own poster on the designated board.

 Pecha Kucha Presentations